postgrespro/shardman/readme.md

 ```
 can be used.

 New repgroups can be added at any time with `shardman-ladle addnodes`.
 Initially
 they don't hold any data; to rebalance, use `shardmanctl rebalance`.

+### Transactions
+When `track_global_snapshots` PG is set, option
+`postgres_fdw.use_global_snapshots` can be used on per-transaction basis.
+When
+it is `true` and transaction touches multiple replication groups, two-phase
+commit is performed for atomicity and global snapshots ensure global
+`REPEATABLE READ` visibility.
+Hanged PREPARED transactions are resolved
+automatically by `monitor` daemon.

+Global snapshots support only `REPEATABLE READ` isolation level.
+Also, such
+global transactions must start on all participant nodes within
+`global_snapshot_defer_time` seconds after beginning, otherwise they will be
+aborted.